Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

-Crispy on the outside and spicy hot and creamy on the inside, these air fryer frozen jalapeño poppers are so easy to make.
+Crispy on the outside and spicy and creamy on the inside, they are great on their own or with a dipping sauce like marinara.

 Recipe Tips

-- There is no need to add any extra oil to frozen jalapeño poppers since the breading usually contains enough oil to get crispy!
+- There is usually no need to spray the frozen jalapeño poppers with extra oil since the breading typically contains enough oil to get crispy.

-- There’s a difference between jalapeño poppers with a cream cheese filling and jalapeño bites which may have mozzarella cheese and jalapeño chopped up into it.
-Since the fillings are different, your cooking may vary.
+- There’s a difference between jalapeño poppers with a cream cheese filling and jalapeño bites, which may have mozzarella cheese and jalapeño chopped up as the filling.
+Since the fillings are different, your cooking time may vary.

-- Watch your jalapeño poppers near the end of their cooking time because the hot filling has a tendency to burst through the breading when it gets really hot.
+- Watch your jalapeño poppers near the end of their cooking time because they have a tendency to burst open.

-First, reheat the air fryer to 360 degrees Fahrenheit.
+First, reheat the air fryer to 360 degrees Fahrenheit (180 degrees Celsius).

 When the air fryer is hot, add the frozen jalapeño poppers.
-Be sure to leave some space between them so they can get crispy.
+Be sure to leave some space between them so they can crisp evenly.

 Cook the poppers for 8-9 minutes total.
 Flip them over halfway through.